doersino/aerialbot/README.md

 *Pro tip:* If you want to host multiple instances of ærialbot, you don't need multiple copies of the code – multiple config files suffice: simply run `python3 aerialbot.py one-of-your-config-files.ini`.

+*Uber pro tip:* Run `python3 aerialbot.py --help` to learn about some secret CLI options!

 ## FAQ